Regulations on children's television programming in the United States: Shift in demographics and content

-Notable violations of the E/I regulations
+Notable violations of the regulations

 In 2007, Univision agreed to a record $24 million fine from the FCC for violations of the educational programming regulations across 24 of its stations.
-The fine acted upon complaints alleging that youth telenovelas claimed by Univision as E/I programming did not meet the requirements for core educational programming, citing their lack of actual educational content, and themes inappropriate for a youth audience.
-The following year, Univision would introduce a more traditional E/I block, Planeta U.
+The fine acted upon complaints by the United Church of Christ and the National Hispanic Media Coalition, alleging that youth telenovelas claimed by Univision as E/I programming did not meet the requirements for core educational programming, citing their lack of actual educational content, and themes inappropriate for a youth audience.
+The following year, Univision would introduce the new E/I block Planeta U; at launch, the block would consist primarily of Spanish-language dubs of existing children's educational programming.

 Airings of anime on Kids' WB induced notable violations of the program-length commercial restrictions.
-The network aired several commercials during the Pokémon anime for products with Pokémon-related tie-ins (such as Eggo waffles, Fruit by the Foot, and the Nintendo e-Reader accessory for the Game Boy Advance).
-The FCC fined individual affiliates of The WB and upheld the fines on appeal (despite WCIU-TV trying to defend itself by arguing that the references were "fleeting"), even though it was the network which transmitted the content.
-In 2010, KSKN in Spokane, Washington was similarly fined $70,000 for having, on multiple occasions, aired an advertisement for a local collectibles shop during Yu-Gi-Oh! that contained references to its eponymous trading card game.
+The network aired several commercials during the Pokémon anime for products with Pokémon-related cross-promotions, such as Eggo waffles, Fruit by the Foot, and the Nintendo e-Reader accessory for the Game Boy Advance.
+The FCC fined individual network affiliates of The WB and upheld the fines on appeal (despite WCIU-TV in Chicago trying to defend itself by arguing that the references were "fleeting"), even though it was the network which transmitted the content.
+In 2010, KSKN in Spokane was similarly fined $70,000 for having, on multiple occasions, aired an advertisement during Yu-Gi-Oh! for a local collectibles shop that contained references to its eponymous trading card game.

-In 2004, Disney and Viacom were respectively issued $1 million and $500,000 fines for violating the limits on advertising during children's programming on ABC Family and Nickelodeon.
-The fines were levied by the Federal Trade Commission, not the FCC, because the two channels were cable-exclusive and outside the FCC's purview.
+In 2004, Disney and Viacom were respectively issued $1 million and $500,000 fines for violating the limits on advertising during children's programming on the cable channels ABC Family and Nickelodeon.
+The fines were levied by the Federal Trade Commission, not the FCC, as cable channels are outside of the FCC's purview.

+In September 2022, the FCC proposed a total of $3.4 million in fines for 21 television stations, which violated the program-length commercial rules by airing commercials for Hot Wheels toys during broadcasts of Team Hot Wheels.
+The largest fine of $2.65 million was issued to Sinclair Broadcast Group, who was also identified by stations as the originator of the offending programming and advertising.
+Nexstar Media Group was fined $182,000, and Sinclair-affiliated Cunningham Broadcasting was fined $140,000.